dfalt0/NodeMCU-ESP8266/README.md

-# Deprecated - ESP8266 Deauther
+# Old version - ESP8266 Deauther

-## Copypasted a long time ago bc of lost links
+## Copypasted a long time ago bc of lost links (for whatever reason)

 Deauthentication attack and other exploits using an ESP8266